DudkinR/bookstore/README.md

 ## DB
 Main worksheet of the 'books' Where only the name of the book is stored there are also auxiliary tables - these are the 'authors' and 'publishers' who are connected to the main table by a many-to-many relationship.

-php artisan migrate
+: php artisan migrate

 You can generate test data by running the command:

-php artisan db:seed --class=BooksTableSeeder
+: php artisan db:seed --class=BooksTableSeeder

+## start server

+: php artisan serve

 ## CRUD
 System for recording, editing, reading and deleting, (CRUD) organized using standard laravel functions.